Dynamical Symmetry Indicators for Floquet Crystals: More Details on the 1+1D Inversion-invariant Example

 \subsection{Symmetry Data of Quasi-energy Band Structure}

 As the first step of our topological classification, let us describe the symmetry data for the quasi-energy band structure of the FGU $U(k,t)$.

 First, owing to the inversion invariance, $U(k,t)$ commutes with $u_{\P}(k)$ at an inversion-invariant momentum $k_0$ as \eq{ u_{\P}(k_0) U(k_0,t) u_{\P}^\dagger(k_0)= U(k_0,t), } where $k_0$ is $\Gamma$ ($k=0$) or $X$ ($k=\pi$).
-Then, the eigenvectors for the quasi-energy bands at $k_0$ (or equivalently the eigenvectors of $U(k_0,T)$) have definite parities $\alpha=\pm$, as shown in \figref{fig:1+1D_inver_exp}(a).
+Then, the eigenvectors for the quasi-energy bands at $k_0$ (or equivalently the eigenvectors of $U(k_0,T)$) have definite parities $\alpha=\pm$, as shown in {\figOneDExp}(a).
 For each quasi-energy band $\E_{m,k}$, we can count the number of eigenvectors carrying parity $\alpha$ at each $k_0$, denoted by $n^{m}_{k_0,\alpha}$.
-As a result, we have a four-component vector for the $m$-th quasi-energy band as \eq{ A_m=(n_{\Gamma,+}^m, n_{\Gamma,-}^m,n_{X,+}^m, n_{X,-}^m)^T\ , } of which the values can be read out from \figref{fig:1+1D_inver_exp}(a) as \eq{ A_1=(1,0,1,0)^T\ ,\ A_2= (0,1,0,1)^T\ . } The symmetry data is the matrix $A$ that has $A_1$ and $A_2$ as its two columns \eq{ A= (A_1\ A_2)\ . }
+As a result, we have a four-component vector for the $m$-th quasi-energy band as \eq{ A_m=(n_{\Gamma,+}^m, n_{\Gamma,-}^m,n_{X,+}^m, n_{X,-}^m)^T\ , } of which the values can be read out from {\figOneDExp}(a) as \eq{ A_1=(1,0,1,0)^T\ ,\ A_2= (0,1,0,1)^T\ . } The symmetry data is the matrix $A$ that has $A_1$ and $A_2$ as its two columns \eq{ A= (A_1\ A_2)\ . }

 We emphasize that the four components of $A_m$ in \eqnref{eq:1+1D_P_A_m} are not independent, as they satisfy the following compatibility relation~\cite{Po2017SymIndi,Bradlyn2017TQC} \eq{ n_{\Gamma,+}^m+ n_{\Gamma,-}^m=n_{X,+}^m+ n_{X,-}^m\ , } or equivalently \eq{ \C A_m = 0 } with the compatibility matrix $\C$ as \eq{ \C= \mat{ 1 & 1 & -1 & -1 } \ . }